lukemcfarlane/SalesforceGoTo/README.md

 Installation
 ------------

-Copy the following files into a new folder "SaleseforceGoTo" inside your Sublime Packages directory:
+Copy the following files into a new folder "SalesforceGoTo" inside your Sublime Packages directory:
 - SalesforceGoTo.py
 - Default.sublime-commands